The Alliance in partnership with SYRCL understands that sustainability is a core pillar to a thriving cannabis community and industry.

 • Lasagna Composting: the process of layering compost and mulch to create healthy soil.

-Growing Green for the Yuba: Smart Choices for Water Conservation VIDEO
+Growing Green for the Yuba: Smart Choices for Water Conservation VIDEO LINK

 How to build soil to retain and conserve water, reduce evaporation, and prevent runoff.